0.0

 00.0 ℃

-Today's UV index in Santo Domingo, Dominican Republic will be up to 7.7, indicating high risk of harm from the sun's UV rays for the average person.
-Check our tips for today to make sure you're safe in the sun.
+Today's UV index in Santo Domingo, Dominican Republic will be up to 10.7, indicating a very high level of sun exposure for the average person.
+Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 Read more here about the climate and sun exposure in and around Santo Domingo.